adam-maj/robotics/README.md

   <i>A diagram of the mixture of data sources and robotics hardware used for cross-embodiment training.</i>
 </p>

-Most notably, they trained their model on data from many different robotics hardware systems (a **cross-embodiment dataset**), allowing it to generalize to new hardware with a small amount of fine-tuning.

-This represents an impressive form of generalization which may help to alleviate concerns about making adjustments to robotic hardware over time, and also presents the prospect of a **robotic foundation model** which can work across all hardware architectures.
+This represents an impressive form of generalization which may help to alleviate concerns about making adjustments to robotic hardware over time, and also presents the prospect of a single **robotic foundation model** which can work across all hardware architectures.

-It appears that cross-embodiment may actually improve robotic control by allowing the robot to isolate the relevant aspects of world model dynamics from the specifics of the robot.
+It appears that cross-embodiment may actually improve robotic control by allowing the robot to isolate the relevant aspects of world model dynamics from the specifics of the robot, enabling new levels of generalization.

 <br />

 ## 2.3 Generalization

-Now that we've covered the innovations that have led us to the current frontier of robotics, we can evaluate the capabilities of state-of-the-art robots to see how far they generalize and how much farther we have to go before we achieve general-purpose robots.
+Now that we've covered the innovations that have led us to the current frontier of robotics, we can evaluate the capabilities of state-of-the-art robots to see [1] how far they generalize and [2] how much farther we will have to go before we achieve general-purpose robots.

-Despite all the variety of different approaches to robotics over the past 3 decades, the frontier has now converged to a relatively straightforward approach build around end-to-end training of transformer with internet-scale pre-training data and manually collected tele-operation datasets.
+Despite all the variety of different approaches to robotics over the past 3 decades, the frontier has now converged to a relatively straightforward approach build around end-to-end training of transformers with internet-scale pre-training data and manually collected tele-operation datasets.

 This approach is essentially a combination of the results of [RT2](./4-generalization/6-vla/1-vla.pdf) (introduced the VLA) and [ACT](./4-generalization/5-act/1-act.pdf), with [pi0](./4-generalization/7-pi0/1-pi0.pdf) currently representing the most impressive publicly released model.